Max-planck-Jr/ICS_Water_testbed_cyber/Attack_scenarios/README.md

 # ICS Water Testbed - Tools Installation Guide
 This README provides installation instructions for all basic tools used in the Industrial Control Systems (ICS) cybersecurity testbed research.
-Complex tools are documented in their respective folders
+Complex tools are documented in their respective scenarios

+## *NB: *
+Most of these tools would be found in the Dockerfile of corresponding components, nevertheless, the testbed's flexibility enables you to install any tool you wish

 ## *Installing virtual environment*
 Some python librairies must be installed in virtual env.